Who is…

 Meaning: servant of Jehovah

-By his vigor and power, he gained great eminence and consolidated the kingdom.
-He fixed his dynasty on the throne so firmly that it continued during 4 succeeding reigns.
+By his vigor and power, he gained great eminence and consolidated his kingdom.
+He established his dynasty on the throne so firmly that it continued during 4 succeeding reigns.

-Tirza was for 6 years the seat of his government.
-He then moved the capital to Samaria, where he died, and was succeeded by his son King Ahab.
+For 6 years the seat of his government was Tirza.
+He then moved the capital to Samaria, where he died, and was succeeded by his evil son King Ahab.

 “He wrought evil in the eyes of the Lord, and did worse than all that were before him.”